grafana/loki/docs/api.md

 `/ready` returns HTTP 200 when the Loki ingester is ready to accept traffic.
 If running Loki on Kubernetes, `/ready` can be used as a readiness probe.

+In microservices mode, the `/ready` endpoint is exposed by all components.

 ## `GET /flush`

 `/flush` triggers a flush of all in-memory chunks held by the ingesters to the backing store.
 Mainly used for local testing.

+In microservices mode, the `/ready` endpoint is exposed by the ingester.

 ## `GET /metrics`

 `/metrics` exposes Prometheus metrics.
 See
 [Observing Loki](operations/observability.md)
 for a list of exported metrics.

+In microservices mode, the `/metrics` endpoint is exposed by all components.

 ## Example Clients